 13. Treat problems as sales opportunities.

 Your team should always be striving for Service Delivery +1.
-That means going beyond “solving” the customer’s issue to create a customer experience that’s personal and memorable (and that might even include an upsell!)
+That means going beyond “solving” the customer’s issue to create a customer experience that’s personal and memorable (and that might even include an upsell!).
 Data measurement and robust training are essential to turning a negative into a positive.

-Equip Your Customer Service Team
+Equipping Your Customer Service Team to Improve First Call Resolution

 14. Prioritize FCR techniques in training.